hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 Upgrade Use Case
 ================

-The upgrade use case is designed to facilitate the transfer of completed home performance with ENERGY STAR or whole house upgrade projects.
+The upgrade use case is designed to facilitate the transfer of completed Home Performance with ENERGY STAR or whole house upgrade projects.
 This includes the pre-upgrade condition of the home and a description of the installed measures, as well as associated predicted savings.
 Required fields are established to complete a full quality assurance review of all installed